lupyuen/lupyuen.github.io/src/pinedio2.md

 ## GPIO Expander

-_BL604 has 32 GPIOs, can we use all of them in NuttX?_
+_BL604 has 32 GPIOs.
+Can we use all of them in NuttX?_

 Some of the GPIOs will be used for SPI, I2C and UART.
 But we still have a lot of remaining GPIOs to manage!

+Right now NuttX allows a total of __3 GPIOs__ on BL604...

+/dev/gpio0

+/dev/gpio1

+/dev/gpio2

+To support more GPIOs...

 TODO: See this...